Louisville Cardinals football: Early history (1912–1924)

 The University of Louisville began playing football in 1912 where the Cardinals went 3–1.
-Louisville had played several years at club level and teams were mostly composed with medical students.
+Louisville had played several years at club level and teams were mostly composed of medical students.
 Beginning in 1914 the Cardinals joined the Southern Intercollegiate Athletic Association (SIAA) and they would participate in Kentucky Intercollegiate Athletic Conference (KIAC).
-Due to financial difficulty Louisville did not participate in the 1917–1921 seasons.
+Louisville did not field a team in the 1917–1921 seasons.

 When the Cardinals did rejoin football they came back into the SIAA which was going through reorganization losing most major state schools and thus became a small college conference.
 The Cardinals would face mostly Kentucky state schools such as Eastern Kentucky, Murray State, Western Kentucky, and Morehead State, along with private state schools like Centre, Transylvania, Kentucky Wesleyan, and Georgetown College.

 Tom King era (1925–1930)

 Tom King was the first coach to attempt to build a program at Louisville.
 King played college football at Notre Dame (1915–1916) under Coach Palmer and Knute Rockne.
-King was an undersized end for the Irish and was known for his athleticism and speed.
+King was an undersized end for the Irish who became well regarded at Notre Dame for his determination and speed.
 Before he came to the football team for punt returns he was on the track team and basketball team, where he was named captain in 1916.
 His experience at Notre Dame gave him ideas on developing a spread wing offense so his undersized players could be better utilized.

-His first standout was Fred Koster; at only 160 pounds he was not big enough to play at Male High School.
+His first standout was Fred Koster.
 Koster drew national attention to Louisville in 1926 by racking up 68 points in his first 2 games of the season.
 In six games, Koster scored 18 touchdowns, 10 extra points, and 2 field goals and went on to finish second in scoring in college football with 124 points.
-Koster was an all-around athlete and was a letterman 16 times, 4 times in each baseball, basketball, football, and track.
+Koster was an all-around athlete and was a letterman 16 times, 4 times each in baseball, basketball, football, and track.
 Koster was a standout forward for the basketball team, leading the team in scoring two years.
 In baseball, Koster played professionally for 10 years for the Philadelphia Phillies (one season) as well as the minor league teams Louisville Colonels and St. Paul Saints in the American Association.